 However, the concept of the digital workplace has evolved significantly since then.
-Today, digital workplaces are characterized by a variety of tools and technologies that enable employees to work from anywhere, at any time.
+Today, digital workplaces are characterized by a variety of tools and technologies that enable employees to find a job overseas and work from anywhere, at any time.
 The proliferation of mobile devices, cloud computing, and collaboration software has made it possible for teams to work together seamlessly, regardless of their physical location.

 The COVID-19 pandemic has further accelerated the shift towards digital workplaces, with many companies forced to adopt remote work in order to maintain business continuity.
 As a result, we are now seeing a rapid transformation of the workplace, with digital technologies playing an increasingly central role in how work is performed and managed.